Corky Carroll: 1960s

 In 1962 Carroll won the junior division of the San Clemente Surf Capades contest.
 In 1963 he landed a sponsorship with Hobie Alter, the largest surfboard manufacturer in the world at that time, and becomes the youngest member of the surf team.
 In 1964 at age 16, he became the first surfer ever to be paid to surf.
 In the same year Bruce Brown invited Corky to join The Endless Summer promotional tour in order to promote the surf movie, and he appeared on The Tonight Show Starring Johnny Carson in New York and teaching Johnny to skateboard, and appeared on the first of three Merv Griffin Shows.

 In 1965 Carroll won first place at the Tom Morey Nose Riding Invitational – The first contest ever to pay prize money, and signed an endorsement contract with Jantzen Sportswear appearing on the back cover of almost every Surfer Magazine for seven straight years.
 In 1966 he achieved USSA (surf tour) #1 ranking and the first of five consecutive “best all around surfer” awards.
 In 1967 he won the International Big Wave Championship in Peru.
 At this time he designed the first production short board solid in the U.S. called the 1967 Hobie Corky Carroll “Mini-model."
-He also appeared on the TV show “What’s My Line” (July 2, 1967), trying to stump the panel as the world’s first “professional” surfer.
+He also appeared on the TV show “What’s My Line” (July 2, 1967), trying to stump the panel as the world's first “professional” surfer.
 It was at this time that Carroll's surf music interest began.
 He became friends with fellow surfer/musician Dennis Wilson of the Beach Boys while filming his surfing for the background video, and met Mike Nesmith and the rest of the Monkees.

 In 1968 Carroll was voted #1 surfer in the world by his surfing peers, - the award Carroll has stated he considers the greatest award of his career.
 He also won World Small Wave Championship in Florida, and was pictured on the cover of Surfer Magazine Hanging Ten.
 His Hobie CC Mini model achieved record sales.
-From 1962–72 Corky won over 100 surf contests worldwide.
+From 1962 to 1972 Corky won over 100 surf contests worldwide.